manalGuyez2/projet_Fin_etude/public/vendors/bootstrap/site/docs/4.3/components/list-group.md

 {% endcapture %}
 {% include example.html content=example %}

 Contextual classes also work with `.list-group-item-action`.
-Note the addition of the hover styles here not present in the previous example.
+Note the addition of the hover styles here not present in the Précédent example.
 Also supported is the `.active` state; apply it to indicate an active selection on a contextual list group item.

 {% capture example %}
 <div class="list-group">